radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 [all](http://http.rip/)
 [sorts](https://www.troyhunt.com/ssl-is-not-about-encryption/) of
 [vulnerabilities](https://arstechnica.com/tech-policy/2013/04/how-a-banner-ad-for-hs-ok/).

+## HTTPS: The nail in the coffin for HTTP abusers

 Because HTTPS uses end-to-end encryption to keep the messages passed between your web browser and the web server a secret (the <https://gmail.com> example),